Back Pain After Car Accident & Back Injury From Car Accident

 Herniated Disc

-The bones in the back that form the spine are cushioned by small, sponge-like discs.
+Small, sponge-like discs cushion the bones in the back that form the spine.
 When a disc becomes damaged, it can break open or bulge.
 This is also often referred to as a slipped or ruptured disc.

-A herniated disc can occur anywhere in the spine.
-However, they are more common in the lower back.
+A herniated disc can occur anywhere in the spine, but it is more common in the lower back.
 An injury to the spine can cause small tears or cracks in the hard outer layer of the disc.
-When this happens the soft gel inside the disc can leak out or bulge.
+When this happens, the soft gel inside the disc can leak out or bulge.

 Spinal Cord Injuries

-The spinal cord consists of a lot of nerves that carry impulses to and from the brain and out to the rest of the body.
-A spinal cord injury (SCI) is an injury to the nerves themselves or to the bones and tissues surrounding them caused by trauma.
+A spinal cord injury (SCI) is a trauma-related injury to the nerves or the bones and tissues surrounding them.
+The spinal cord consists of many nerves that carry impulses to and from the brain and out to the rest of the body.
 Depending on where the injury is, the symptoms can vary from pain to paralysis.

 Compression Fractures

 The spine is made up of bones that are called vertebrae.
 When one of these vertebrae breaks and then collapses, this is known as a vertebral compression fracture.
 This type of back injury most commonly occurs in the middle portion of the spine.
-When this happens it can put pressure on the spinal cord.
-These types of injuries can cause severe pain and can result in chronic back pain.
+When this happens, it can put pressure on the spinal cord.
+These back injuries can cause severe pain and may result in chronic back pain.

 Sprains and Strains

 Sprains and strains have similar symptoms.
-Throughout your back is a series of ligaments and muscles.
-Their job is to hold the bones in your spinal column in place.
-A sprain occurs when a ligament is stretched or torn.
-A strain is a when a muscle or tendon is stretched or torn.
+A series of ligaments and muscles hold the bones in your spinal column in place throughout your back.
+A sprain occurs when a ligament is stretched or torn, while a strain occurs when a muscle or tendon is stretched or torn.

-Symptoms of a lower back strain are pain and stiffness in the back, buttock, and legs.
+Symptoms of a lower back strain are pain and stiffness in the back, buttocks, and legs.

 Chronic Back Pain After a Car Accident